How to start your pup off on the right “paw”. Using Chaz’s male pup that he named Zues, I’ll give a few pointers.

 - More on the Apha.
 Blue heelers have a tendency to assume alpha position.
 Texas heelers, being part Blue heeler, you might find your pup trying to be the alpha over you.
 You must set the Alpha position from the get go.
 Ausie, the dam on site, definitely was one of those and as a pup, whenever she tried alpha behavior over me, I’d have to wrestle her to the ground by grabbing her collar and pinning her to the ground and holding her until she relaxed.
 Relaxing, in that sense, is similar to submitting.
 Sometimes with her head pinned to the ground she’d stand her hind legs up.
 Id just bump her over so she lays in a submissive position even though she was standing up on the inside.
 It would take as much as 5 minutes or more but I’ll hold my stance, until she relaxed her body.
 As soon as she relaxed her body, then I’d reward her by letting go but not allowing her to jump right back up.
 I’d start rubbing her body slowly telling her what a good a dog she is, then letting go of her collar slowly and keep on rubbing, then just let her lay there by herself for a moment or two.
 Then she can get up and be all relaxed.
 I, the alpha, won this dog fight.
 Over and over I’d have to do this, until she learned to respect my boundaries and now she know whos boss and shes happy with that.
 Now that there’s other dogs in the pack, she wants to growl at them constantly as its a constant fight to retain Alpha position, but when I’m around, at my stern command (which she might read as a growl coming from me) she will refrain.

 - First few weeks to a month, I highly recommend and encourage the use of a crate as well as a leash.
 Intentionally count the hours between bathroom breaks and slowly lengthen the time and he’ll be crate trained before you know it.
 An 8 week Texas heeler can hold up well for up to 3-4 hours between bathroom breaks.
 Start counting the hours after you see him do nr 1 and nr 2.
 This means you will need to get up in the middle of the night until he can hold it long enough.
 Establishing feeding times plays a direct roll in helping them to avoid an oops in their crate.
 They don’t have to be crated their whole life, but allowing them to learn what it means is basic training.
 They pretty much instinctively don’t like a soiled or wet play or eating area, therefore a small crate will be fine for short periods of time as a training tool.
 You’ll soon find that they will go do their thing pretty soon after you open the crate door and then all the rewards you can muster up can go to them.
 They will love getting crated for that reason as well as them feeling very safe in smaller spaces.
 Make sure your crate though is large enough for them to turn around, stand up tall and be able to lay down in a natural position and have enough space for at least a small bowl of water.
 You can buy a bowl you can attach to your crate door to avoid him tipping it over.
+You can easily start off with a crate fitted for his adult size by putting a temporary closed box inside the crate with another towel or blanket over it, when he is still small to make the space smaller and remove it later as he grows.
 A crate, a kennel, dog box, a dog house…all the same thing. something that contains him so he doesn’t have the run of the house.

 - Ausie, the dam on site is my personal dog.
 Without command, she heals on my left, with most of her body behind my leg.
 As soon as I walk out the door, that’s the position she assumes without command.
 I trained her so.
 Off course Sparky, the sire on site, never wanted to heel on the left.
 The right was his spot even though I tried the left.
 When leashed, you walk your dog, not your dog walks you.